 Average cost of 20 days in New Zealand

-On average, a single person will spend $2,000.
-It can be brought down to $1,500 if you are OK with sleeping in bunk beds in hostel dorms.
-Suppose you prefer luxury, $4,500 for this 3-week trip is ideal.
+On average, a single person will spend $2,500.
+It can be brought down to $1,900 if you are OK with sleeping in bunk beds in hostel dorms.
+Suppose you prefer luxury, $6,500 to $10,000 and up for this 3-week trip is ideal.
 This budget excludes flights to and from New Zealand.

-You can also spend a little less if you plan the trip during the low season, which is between June to October unless you plan to ski.
+You can also spend a little less if you plan the trip during the low season, between June and October, unless you plan to ski.
+If you’re staying longer and unsure how to budget, this guide on what a trip to New Zealand costs might be helpful.

 New Zealand provides free visas to travellers with passports from Malaysia, South Korea, Japan, North America, South America, Europe, and the Middle East.
 Australian visitors have free movement for an indefinite time.